Hospice Waterloo Region

 Events at Hospice Waterloo Region

-Hospice Waterloo Region holds many activities throughout the year for those who are looking for support for themselves or their loved one (blue), community information and education (green) and fundraising events (yellow).
+Hospice Waterloo Region holds many activities throughout the year for those who are looking for support for themselves or their loved one (blue), community information and education (green), and fundraising events (yellow).

 Current Month

-11dec9:30 am10:30 amBereavement Walking GroupJoin Us On Thursday Mornings
+26feb9:30 am10:30 amBereavement Walking GroupJoin Us On Thursday Mornings

 To view the full calendar of these activities, click the below link.